simonmichael/hledger/doc/MANUAL.md

 unix systems (for tweaking), or you can compile them (for speed and robustness).

-#### accountnames.hs

-Prints all account names in the default journal.

 #### balance-csv.hs

 Like the balance command, but with CSV output.